adamcroom/mediator/_posts/2015-04-13-zeroing-in-on-email.md

   - Outlook
   - Roger Sterling
 ---
 So I've been working within a new email system for almost a week and have hit the coveted #InboxZero at least once a day which is awesome.
-I'm sure someone will read this and say, 'The real problem is you're using email.&#8221; And that's definitely true to a degree.
+I'm sure someone will read this and say, "The real problem is you're using email."
+And that's definitely true to a degree.
 Email is definitely not my preferred communication method, but I've seen my email die down over the last year in favor of texting, Slack, and Twitter.
 To be honest, I get exhausted with the amount of ways in which I can be contacted.
 I identified a lot with Roger Sterling's quote from last night's Mad Men episode:

 <blockquote class="twitter-tweet" width="550">
   <p>
-    I've got two secretaries and three telephones&#8230;I feel like Marlin Perkins is chasing me through the Savannah&#8230;. <a href="https://twitter.com/hashtag/MadMenLastCall?src=hash">#MadMenLastCall</a>
+    I've got two secretaries and three telephones...I feel like Marlin Perkins is chasing me through the Savannah.... <a href="https://twitter.com/hashtag/MadMenLastCall?src=hash">#MadMenLastCall</a>
   </p>

   <p>